Creative Excellence Group

 AI Structural Readiness for Accelerated Scale

-Those without it experience fragmented adoption, inconsistent outputs, and limited operational impact.
+Those that do not experience fragmented adoption, inconsistent responses, and limited operational impact.

 The difference is not the technology.